starknet-edu/counter-workshop/README.md

 ### Hint

-- the constructor function should be able to accept a new input variable named `initial_owner`
+- Refer to the [Ownable Component](https://github.com/OpenZeppelin/cairo-contracts/blob/main/src/access/ownable/ownable.cairo) to learn more about the accessible function.

 ## Step 12

-Switch to the `step12` branch to enable the verification tests:
+Switch to the `step12` branch to enable the verification tests :

 ```bash
 $ git checkout -b step12 origin/step12